3000-Year-Old

 Beijing, April 1 (Hsin Hua): An article in the latest issue of Archeaologia

-Dosominum [Archeology of the Second Millennium], the journal of Bin Fung
+Quintoominum [Archeology of the Fifth Millennium], the journal of Bin Fung

 Foo Gong, China’s oldest and most important archeological society, reports